homepage

 International and ethnic ingredients in Amsterdam

 For spices, preserved lemons and all sorts of North African goodies, I go to Volkskruidentuin (Kinkerstraat 142).
-For sushi equipment, soba noodles, Thai basil and all things Asian, I got to Toko Dun Yong (Stormsteeg 9) in Amsterdam’s Chinatown.
+For sushi equipment, soba noodles, Thai basil and all things Asian, I make for Toko Dun Yong (Stormsteeg 9) in Amsterdam’s Chinatown.
 For fermented foods like kimchi, pickles and sauerkraut, Thull’s Deli is your best bet, now with two locations (C. van Eesterenlaan 21–23 and Zeedijk 71).
 For Mexican and Southeast Asian specialities, I go to Tjin’s Toko in De Pijp (Eerste van der Helststraat 64) where they also do great Surinamese sandwiches.

 Wine stores in Amsterdam